smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   will boost every move if Life Orb is held, and Rock Head will negate Life Orb recoil.

-- Twister is now a Flying-type Scald that confuses instead of burns
+- Twister is now a 80 base power Flying move with a 30% confusion chance

+- Freezing doesn't have a 20% thaw chance.
+Instead, thawing happens at the end of the second turn.
+Because this new freeze effect is a nerf, Blizzard now has a 30% chance of inflicting freeze.

 - Drain Punch is now an 80 Base Power Poison-type move

 Minor move changes:

+- all 95%-accurate moves, as well as Charge Beam and Rock Slide, are now 100% accurate

-- Draco Meteor and Close Combat have been nerfed: CC gives -2 Def, -2 SpD, and Draco Meteor is 120 bp, 100% accuracy
+- Close Combat has been nerfed: it now gives -2 Def, -2 SpD

-- Perfect accuracy moves with a base power of 60 have their base power increased to 80
+- Perfect accuracy moves with a base power of 60 have their base power increased to 80 (physical) or 90 (special)

 - Drives grant a 1.1x damage bonus to Techno Blast